stormpath/stormpath-documentation/source/auth_n.rst

  7. At this point, the Account can be used like any other Stormpath Account.

+.. only:: ruby

+    a.
+If a matching Account is found, Stormpath will return the existing Account.

+    b.
+If a matching Account is not found, Stormpath will create one and return the new Account.

+  7. At this point, the Account can be used like any other Stormpath Account.

 As a developer, integrating Social Login into your application with Stormpath only requires three steps:

 1. Create a Social Directory for your Provider.